Online Originals: Where to go after a highly polarized election

 Working together is possible.
 This year, members of the House and the State Senate from both parties worked together to pass a COVID-19 Relief Bill.

-Smith says the most rampant hyper polarizaton is in the national elections.
+Smith says the most rampant hyper polarization is in the national elections.

 When we look at the local races, we have not had it as much, we’ve had it some, and most of this has stemmed from the federal level down.Kandie Smith, State Representative for North Carolina House District 8